Joey Meneses: International career

 Meneses has played for Mexico in the Caribbean Series of 2015, 2018, 2020, 2021, and 2022.

 In February 2019, Meneses was selected to the Mexico national baseball team for 2019 exhibition games against Japan.

 Meneses was selected for a second time to the national team in the 2020 Summer Olympics (contested in 2021), in Tokyo.

 In 2023, Meneses played for Mexico in the World Baseball Classic, hitting two home runs in a game against the United States in pool play.

 Personal life

-Meneses has stated that he is big fan of Goku, and it was one reason why he joined a Japanese team.
+Meneses has stated that he is big fan of Goku and that it was one reason why he joined a Japanese team.

+Meneses is engaged to Mitzy Guzman.
+The couple have one son, named Joseph.